-This Act is reprinted as at 19 July 2002.
+This Act is reprinted as at 4 March 2003.
 The reprint shows the law as amended by all amendments that commenced on or before that day (Reprints Act 1992 s 5(c)).

 The reprint includes a reference to the law by which each amendment was made-see list of legislation and list of annotations in endnotes.
+Also see list of legislation for any uncommenced amendments.

 This page is specific to this reprint.
 See previous reprints for information about earlier changes made under the Reprints Act 1992.
-A table of earlier reprints is included in the endnotes.
+A table of reprints is included in the endnotes.